Go Back

 Instructions

-• Place the water in the bottom of the pressure cooker.
+• Pour the water in the bottom of the pressure cooker insert.

-• Peel & dice the potatoes & place them in the cooker on the rack & make sure the potatoes don't exceed the cut-off line.
+• Peel and dice the potatoes.
+Add them to the cooker on the rack and make sure the potatoes don't exceed the cut-off line.

-• Close the lid & lock it on.
-Set the manual timer to 7 minutes & step back & let it do its thing.
+• Close the lid and lock it on.
+Make sure the valve is closed.
+Set the manual timer to 7 minutes and step back and let it do its thing.

-• Once it's completed it's time, carefully use the quick release.
+• Once completed, carefully use the quick release.

 • Remove lid making sure the steam will rise away from your face and cabinets.

-• Scoop out the cooked potatoes & place them in a large mixing bowl.
+• Scoop out the cooked potatoes and place them in a large mixing bowl.

-• Add milk & mayonnaise if desired along with seasonings & mash with a hand-held potato masher until blended & lumps are removed.
+• Add milk and mayonnaise if desired along with seasonings.
+Mash with a hand-held potato masher until blended and lumps are removed.

 Notes